ayeshaacheema/salon_booking_api/README.md

 - password requirements
 - the request body actually having the shape it's supposed to

-All of it runs through Zod schemas before the request even reaches the controller logic, so a bad request gets rejected early instead of failing halfway through a database call.
+All of it runs through Zod schemas before the request reaches the controller logic, so a bad request gets rejected early instead of failing halfway through a database call.

 ## Examples